Jamie-VC/CommunityApp-POE/README.md

 this version will allow user to report issues and view them.

 ## Functionalitiy
-- On startup, the user can select report issues task or Local Events and Announcements
+- On startup, the user can select report issues task, Local Events and Announcements or Service requests
 - upon selecting the report issues task, the user will be promted for details about the issue -Location
     -Category